Helsinki-NLP/OPUS-MT-train/doc/Data.md

 Most settings can be adjusted by setting corresponding variables to new values.
 Common changes are:

 * run word-alignment and train with guided alignment: set `MODELTYPE=transformer-align`
-* use sentence piece model internally to define vocabularies: set `MODELTYPE=transformer-spm`
+* generate the vocabulary file from training data instead of using the sentence piece model: `USE_SPM_VOCAB=0`
 * change the vocabulary size: set `BPESIZE=<yourvalue>` for example BPESIZE=4000 (this is also used for sentence-piece models)
 * vocabulary sizes can also be set for source and target language independently (`SRCBPESIZE` and `TRGBPESIZE`)
 * use BPE instead of sentence-piece (not recommended): set `SUBWORDS=bpe`